-Due to current health advice, visitor numbers inside the Village Centre are restricted with limited seating capacity in the café.
+Due to current health advice, visitor numbers inside the Village Centre are limited.
 Please practice physical distancing.

-Enjoy free guided and self-guided tours, Pod Playground, a café and shop, outdoor sculptures, gardens and sculptures with some of Canberra’s most spectacular views.
+Enjoy guided bus and walking tours, POD Playground, café, restaurant and gift shop, themed gardens and sculptures with some of Canberra’s most spectacular views.

 The recently opened Gallery of Gardens is a living mosaic of unique gardens on the Events Terrace.
 Each garden has a distinctive design with a variety of trees, plants, landscape features and welcoming spaces to sit and enjoy the inspiring surrounds.
 The features include a labyrinth, reflective pond, sculpture and stone walls.
 Open now: The Open Gardens Australia Celebration Garden, The Labyrinth Garden, The AIDS Garden of Reflection and Mununja the Butterfly Garden.

-Download the Arboretum’s Augmented Reality app so you can stroll among the forests enjoying unique soundscapes, diverse stories of the trees, and holograms featuring tales of a fire fighter, harpist, landscape architect, Ngunnawal man, volunteer guide and bonsai artist.
+Download the Arboretum’s Augmented Reality app so you can stroll among the forests enjoying unique soundscapes, diverse stories of the trees, and holograms.

 Disabled AssistanceCaters for challenges with learning and communication Caters for high support needs Caters for limited mobility Caters for people with allergies and intolerances.
 Wheelchair access